Brandon Hardesty: YouTube

 In November 2008, Hardesty participated in YouTube's first live show: YouTube Live.
 He asked his fans to request a scene for him to reenact, promising that the #1 most requested scene would air on YouTube Live.
 It ended up being a popular scene from The Dark Knight, and received over 150,000 views on YouTube in the first week.
 Hardesty was also interviewed briefly by fellow YouTuber, William Sledd.

 In May 2014, Hardesty started a second YouTube channel, No Small Parts, a documentary web series about character actors in the entertainment industry.
 As of June 2018, the channel has over 1.8 million video views.
 Some of the actors covered in the series include: Warwick Davis, Harry Dean Stanton, Richard Kiel, Crispin Glover and Pete Postlethwaite amongst others.

 As of June 18, 2018, Hardesty has made all of his previous videos on his "ArtieTSMITW" YouTube channel private and changed its name to "UndoTube."
 However, he brought those previous videos back up.

 In July 2018, Hardesty sold the brand of "No Small Parts" to IMDb and rebranded his "No Small Parts" channel to "The Back Focus," a channel "about discovering and commenting on under-appreciated and forgotten elements in entertainment."

+After lying dormant for several years, Hardesty and his creative partner Kenny Johnson revitalized the channel in February of 2024 with a broader array of content featuring actor bios, acting analyses of classic films, and obscure film recommendations.
+As of August 2025, the channel has grown to approximately 102,000 subscribers and 11.2 million total views.